Sapperton Canal Tunnel, Daneway Portal

 The Daneway Portal of the Sapperton Canal Tunnel was restored by the Cotswold Canals Trust in 1996.
 Several retaining walls in the vicinity of the tunnel portal and in the canal itself were also rebuilt by Canal Trust volunteers in the 1980s.

-More information on the tunnel itself can be found using the link in the right panel.
+More information on the tunnel itself can be found here.

 The original cast iron plate for ths milestone has survived and is in the care of the Cotswold Canals Trust.